RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>13</sup> And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast, in the borders of Zabulon and Nephthalim:
 <sup>14</sup> That it might be fulfilled which was spoken by Esaias the prophet, saying,
 <sup>15</sup> The land of Zabulon, and the land of Nephthalim, [by] the way of the sea, beyond Jordan, Galilee of the Gentiles;
-<sup>16</sup> The people which sat in darkness saw great light; and to them which sat in the region and shadow of death light is sprung up .
+<sup>16</sup> The people which sat in darkness saw great light; and to them which sat in the region and shadow of death light is sprung up.
 <sup>17</sup> From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand.
 <sup>18</sup> And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
 <sup>19</sup> And he saith unto them, Follow me, and I will make you fishers of men.